 EMV-chip card readers

 There's no way around it.
-Your store needs a payment processor ready to equip you with terminal or POS devices ready to read chip cards.
+Your store needs a payment processor ready to equip you with terminal or POS devices ready to read chip cards (or EMV cards and acceptance).
 These EMV credit and debit cards store the cardholder's financial information on a microchip (that noticeable metallic square) embedded in the card rather than on the traditional magnetic stripe on the back.
 EMV chip cards are designed to thwart fraudulent card presentation and help deter fraud generally.
 And, remember, as of October 1, 2015, liability for fraudulent charges made at physical points-of-sale shifts back in the direction of the least ready party in the transaction.
 That means, if your customer presents a chip card, but you don't have a device ready to read it, you're likely going to foot the bill for fraud and not the card issuing financial institution.

 Mobile processing capabilities